csev/cc4e/README.md

 This allows you to do test launches as the instructor and student in a test environment using the key '12345'.

-Setting up EmScripten
+Setting up Emscripten
 ---------------------

 To compile, run, and autograde code, this site uses Emscripten which compiles C to Web Assembly:

 https://emscripten.org/

+Using this means that we can run student in their browser rather than on the server.
+This saves a bunch of compute resources, reliability issues, and security vulnerabilities when running student code on the server.
+The code is compiled to WASM and JS using `emcc` and then the code is sent to the browser for execution and the ouytput is thenn returned from the browser.

-You need to install the Emscriptem compiler.
+You need to install the Emscripten compiler.
 On Ubuntu:

      apt install emscripten